DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-webstorm.md

 ## Step 1 - Install TestCafe

-Execute the following command to install TestCafe locally and add it to the `devDependencies` section in `package.jso`n:
+Execute the following command to install TestCafe locally and add it to the `devDependencies` section in `package.json`:

 ```sh
 npm --save-dev testcafe